k8gb-io/k8gb/GOVERNANCE.md

 ## Maintainers

 Maintainers are defined in the [CODEOWNERS](CODEOWNERS) file by their GitHub user handles.
-New maintainers are nominated by existing maintainers and are elected by a supermajority of votes of existing maintainers.
+To elect a new maintainer, an existing maintainer must open a GitHub issue in the project repository nominating the candidate.
+The issue must remain open for at least 14 days to allow for public feedback and a formal vote by existing maintainers.
+New maintainers are elected by a supermajority of votes of existing maintainers.
 If a maintainer is no longer able to perform their duties, they should volunteer to be moved to emeritus status.
 Maintainers can be also removed from the active maintainers list by a supermajority of votes of existing maintainers.